TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 14/Proverbs 14.4.md

 ---

-Where no oxen are, the crib is clean; But much increase is by the strength of the ox.
+Where no oxen are, the crib is clean, but much increase is by the strength of the ox.